 - company shares

-To help you to stay on top of your important directorship duties, Quality Company Formations provides a Confirmation Statement Service for £34.99 + VAT.
+To help you stay on top of your important directorship duties, Quality Company Formations provides a Confirmation Statement Service for £44.99 + VAT.

-Dormant companies (i.e. those which are not trading) have to file dormant accounts with Companies House.
-To ease the administrative burden placed upon directors, Quality Company Formation offers a Dormant Company Accounts Service to all UK limited companies for only £39.99 + VAT
+Dormant companies (i.e., those that are not trading) have to file dormant accounts with Companies House.
+To ease the administrative burden placed upon directors, Quality Company Formation offers a Dormant Company Accounts Service to all UK limited companies for only £49.99 + VAT

 Regardless of whether an accountant is appointed to take care of your company’s bookkeeping, accounting, and tax return requirements, the director is ultimately responsible for ensuring that all filings and payments are accurate and made on time.

 5. Reporting company changes